 Get over this by writing.
 Yes, more writing!

 Sit down, grab a pen and let your head do the talking.
 Write about your breakfast, your dreams – anything that comes to mind.
 This process warms you up, gets your brain into gear and helps channel your thoughts easier than staring at a blank screen.

 Taking a walk, breathing in some fresh air and having some light exercise is a brilliant way to change your perspective on your day.
-The exercise will help improve your mood with those awesome feel-good endorphins, the fresh air will help oxygen to course through your body and the experience will give ample opportunity for inspiration.
+Exercise will help improve your mood with those awesome feel-good endorphins, the fresh air will help oxygen to course through your body and the experience will give ample opportunity for inspiration.

 3. Rummage Through Your Bookshelves